Low Sugar Strawberry Jam Recipe (No Pectin!)

 - 1 large pot

-Wash strawberries, remove green stems and puree in a food processor.
+Wash and dry strawberries, remove green stems and puree in a food processor or mash with a potato masher.
 You will need 4 cups of strawberry puree.

 Once pureed, pour puree into a heavy bottom stainless steel pot.
 Turn on the burner to medium-high.